HardisonCo/.github/international/united-kingdom/gb-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with gb_Health systems in United Kingdom.
+This document outlines how HMS-ESR is integrated with gb-health systems in United Kingdom.